List of Kentucky supplemental roads and rural secondary highways (400–499): KY 411

 Kentucky Route 411 is a 16.241 mi rural secondary highway in eastern Butler County and southern Grayson County.
 The highway begins at KY 70 (Brownsville Road) at Whittinghill.
 KY 411 heads north along Love Lee Road, which crosses John Woolsey Creek and passes to the south and east of Love.
 The highway passes through Lee and Decker before entering Grayson County.
 KY 411 curves east and briefly runs concurrently with KY 185 (Bowling Green Road) at Ready, where the highway's name becomes Rabbit Flat Road.
 The highway passes through Windyville and parallels Sunfish Creek northeast to Shrewsbury.
 There, KY 411 turns southeast, crosses the creek, and reaches its eastern terminus at KY 187 (Shrewsbury Road).

+History

+KY 411 is a later route; the original route of KY 411 is unknown.

 KY 412

 Kentucky Route 412 is a 14.048 mi rural secondary highway in Marion County.
 The highway begins at KY 84 (Raywick Road) south of Saint Mary.
 KY 412 heads south along St. Joe Road, which follows Stewarts Creek to its confluence with Rolling Fork of the Salt River, just north of which the route meets the west end of KY 2741 (McElroy Pike).
 KY 412 crosses Rolling Fork and passes through Saint Joseph before curving southeast and crossing Knob Creek.
 The highway has a brief concurrency with KY 289 at Jessietown, during which the routes cross Slate Creek.
 KY 412 continues east on Jessietown Road, which crosses Moore Creek.
 East of Jessieville, the highway runs concurrently with US 68 and KY 55 (Campbellsville Highway).
 KY 412 splits northeast onto East Calvary Road and crosses Cloyd Creek immediately before its eastern terminus at KY 208 (Calvary Road) south of Calvary.